opencast/opencast/docs/guides/admin/docs/configuration/message-broker.md

 ### 1. Connection

-The ActiveMQ connection is configured in the `custom.properties`.
+The ActiveMQ connection is configured in Opencast's `custom.properties` file.
 The default configuration points to a local installation of ActiveMQ.
 You can easily configure this to point somewhere else:

     activemq.broker.url = failover://tcp://example.opencast.org:61616